iredmail/docs/en_US/howto/dovecot.master.user.md

 {SSHA512}B0VHomJaMk6aLXOPglgNgJtCUA8JRnOweAwJxRW6NPWSNZ25rG/L6T05DJXH+t8WCQkemBilgkcEi6mq4Kadssivtts=
 ```

-You can now pick up any username you like, for example, `my_master_user`.
+You can now pick up any username you like, for example, `my_master_user@not-exist.com`.
 Now add new master user in file
 `/etc/dovecot/dovecot-master-users-passwords` like below:

 ```
-my_master_user:{SSHA512}B0VHomJaMk6aLXOPglgNgJtCU...
+my_master_user@not-exist.com:{SSHA512}B0VHomJaMk6aLXOPglgNgJtCU...
 ```

+Now you can access `user@domain.ltd`'s mailbox (via either IMAP or POP3
+protocol) as user `user@domain.ltd*my_master_user@not-exist.com` with password
+`my_master_password` with Roundcube webmail (it should work with other MUAs).

+WARNING:

-WARNING: Make sure file `dovecot-master-users-password` is owned by Dovecot
+* Make sure file `dovecot-master-users-password` is owned by Dovecot
   daemon user and group, with file permission `0500`, so that others cannot view
   the file content.

     * on Linux/FreeBSD, Dovecot daemon user/group is `dovecot/dovecot`.
     * on OpenBSD, Dovecot daemon user/group is `_dovecot/_dovecot`.

-Now you can access `user@domain.ltd`'s mailbox (via either IMAP or POP3
-protocol) as user `user@domain.ltd*my_master_user` with password
-`my_master_password`, with Roundcube webmail (it should work with other MUAs).
+* If you don't append a (non-exist) mail domain name, Dovecot will use the
+  domain name of your login username.
+For example, if your real user is
+  `myuser@mydomain.com`, login as `myuser@mydomain.com*my_master_user` will
+  trigger Dovecot to verify user `my_master_user@mydomain.com` which doesn't
+  exist on your server, then this login attempt fails.

 ## Troubleshooting